adilmohak/django-lms/README.md

 * The admin can Add Lecturers
 * Students can Add and Drop courses
 * Lecturers submit students score (Attendance, Mid exam, Final exam, assignment)
-* The system calculates the Total, Avarage, point, and grade of each student then save it
+* The system calculat students Total, Avarage, point, and grade automaticaly
 * Also, the system tells the student whether he/she pass, fail or pass with a warning
 * Assessment result
 * Grade result
-* Documentations
-* Video Tutorials
+* Upload video and documentations for each course
-* PDF generator for students registration slip
+* PDF generator for students registration slip and grade result
-* PDF generator for students result
 * Storing of quiz results under each user
 * Question order randomisation
 * Previous quiz scores can be viewed on category page